Depending on which country you’re from, you may or may not be familiar with Easter traditions.

 For those who are unaccustomed with Easter on the whole, it may be curious for you to see that the date is different every year.
 The reason has to do with the religious significance on the Christian calendar.

 Easter Sunday falls on the first Sunday after the first full moon in the spring of the northern hemisphere.
 So it could be a date as early as 22nd March or as late as 25th April.
+Find out what dates Easter falls on this year.

 Easter in Australia is most commonly recognised as running for four days: Good Friday, Easter Saturday, Easter Sunday and Easter Monday.
 Public holidays (or bank holidays) are Good Friday and Easter Monday when banks and government organisations are closed for business.